 Visiting a farm can be a great family adventure.
-It lets children interact with animals and agriculture to see how their food is grown and processed.
+It lets children interact with animals and agriculture to see how their food is grown.
 However, it’s important to learn a little about farm safety and teach your kids about it too.

 When visiting a farm like ours, it’s important to explain to kids before arriving to be respectful of farm life and livestock.
 Of course we will help teach kids and adults how to interact with and feed each and every animal on the farm to ensure your safety.